 Blown Speakers

 Speakers have plenty of necessary components, one of which is the voice coil.
-When this voice coil becomes overwhelmed, it blows the speakers.
+When this voice coil becomes overwhelmed, it blows the speakers, and you will need to repair the blown speaker or replace it.
 When you use blown speakers, you’ll hear the tell-tale frustrating crackle.
 How does the voice coil become damaged?
 Usually, it happens by overdriving the system, which eventually tears the speaker cone itself.
 To prevent this, try to avoid jamming your speakers at full blast.
 As an added bonus, this will also please your neighbours.